PatatesIDracs/3DGameEngine/README.md

 [A] move left
 [S] move backwards
 [D] move right

+**Game mode**
+During game mode the camera selected as main camera will be the one used to render the scene, if there is no main camera selected the editor ghost camera will be used.
+In game mode objects can't be edited and almost all UI will be hidden.

 **Multiple texture**
 Right now the viewer doesn't support multiple texture CHANNELS, this means that you can't load normal or specular maps.